skyler-guha/rest-solace/README.rst

                                      message= "hello world!!")

-    #Publish to a queue and wait for confirmation on if the message was spooled into a queue
+    #Publish to a queue and wait to confirm if the message was spooled into a queue
     publish.persistent_message_to_queue(queue_name= "my_queue",
                                         message= "hello world!!",
                                         request_reply= False)

-    #Publish for a topic string and wait for confirmation on if the message was spooled into a queue
+    #Publish for a topic string and wait to confirm if the message was spooled into a queue
     publish.persistent_message_for_topic(topic_string= "test_topic",
                                          message= "hello world!!",
                                          request_reply= False)